-Saturday 16 March 2019 to Sunday 21 February 2021
+Saturday 16 March 2019 to Sunday 1 May 2022

 Each section of the collection has been explored to share some intriguing items; from paintings and decorative art, to costume and social history.
-Do you know how Victorian gentlemen protected their moustaches from tea?
-Did you know we hold a monarch’s pair of stockings in the collections – but whose?
-Visit the exhibition to find out!

 Sign up to our mailing list and be the first to find out about our latest news, offers and forthcoming events.
 Stay in the know, on the go.